 - Diplôme D'Ingénieur or Mastère Spécialisé from IFP

 Who is Eligible?

 Colorado School of Mines in general, and the Mineral and Energy Economics program in particular, is known worldwide for the quality of its students.
 The program has attracted students from more than 25 countries.
-Students admitted to the program are chosen for their strong intellect, integrity, work ethic, and quantitative skills as demonstrated by their course work, GPA, and scores on either the GRE or the GMAT.
+Students admitted to the program are chosen for their:

 In addition, students must demonstrate a strong interest in energy, minerals, public policy, and/or related environmental and technological issues.
 These interests will be reflected in the letter of interest and previous involvement in these areas.
 The Division is also looking for strong leadership potential as shown by previous academic, personal, and employment successes.
 All students must have completed Calculus I, Introductory Probability and Statistics, and Principles of Microeconomics prior to entering the program.

-Important: Applications for admission to the joint degree program should be submitted for consideration by March 1st each year to begin courses the following fall semester in August.
+Important: Applications for admission to the dual degree program should be submitted for consideration by the deadlines set by the Graduate Admissions office to begin courses the following fall semester in August.
+We make our offers in April.
 Only seven students are selected for the program each year.
 We also select three alternate students.
 A deposit of $500 is due to secure your place in the program.

 The Western Interstate Commission for Higher Education (WICHE) allows students who are residents of 14 surrounding western states to enroll on a resident tuition basis.
 The Mineral and Energy Economics program is an approved WICHE program.
 For additional information on WICHE see http://www.wiche.edu/.